ywangd/peek/README.rst

 Alternatively, it can be installed from PyPI with ``pip install es-peek``.

 The tool is now available as the ``peek`` command.
 Other than HTTP calls to Elasticsearch clusters, type ``help`` to get a list of builtin functions.
+Peek will ask permission to access system keyring to store credentials.
+It can be disabled permanently by setting ``use_keyring = False`` in ``peekrc`` file or temporarily by invoking the program with ``peek -e use_keyring=False``.

 * To enable auto-completions for APIs (WIP), run ``make get-specs`` to pull API specs from the `Kibana project <https://github.com/elastic/kibana>`_.